What kind of information would typically not be protected under attorney-client privilege?

 Prepare for the AAERT Certified Deposition Reporter Exam.
 Use flashcards and multiple choice questions with explanations and hints.
 Be confident and ready for your test day!

-Attorney-client privilege is a legal concept that protects certain communications between a client and their attorney from being disclosed without the permission of the client.
-This privilege is designed to encourage open and honest communication, allowing clients to discuss their legal matters freely.
+Attorney-client privilege is a legal concept that protects certain communications between a lawyer and their client from being disclosed without the permission of the client.
+This privilege is designed to encourage open and honest communication between clients and attorneys, allowing clients to seek legal advice without fear that their communications could later be used against them.

 Subscribe